Introducing a Raspberry Pi GPIO Hardware Triggers for SLR Cameras

 Available for Purchase

-If you are interested in using this device, or a more generic version with 3.5mm input and output jacks, they are available for purchase from my Tindie store.
+Visit Corona Designs Shop to purchase this device or a more generic version with 3.5mm input and output jacks.
 Any purchases made are greatly appreciated and help support this site.